 Real-world gaming notes

-In fast FPS sessions you’ll notice explosions and weapon fire feel visceral thanks to JBL’s bass emphasis; detachable rears add clearer lateral cues for footsteps.
+In fast FPS sessions you’ll notice explosions and weapon fire feel visceral thanks to JBL’s bass emphasis — one of the strengths these gaming soundbars are known for.
+Detachable rears add clearer lateral cues for footsteps.
 Virtual surround modes can widen the stage in small rooms, but always test with and without virtualization to find the tightest positional response for competitive play.

 Bose Dolby Atmos Soundbar — Best for Clear Dialogue and Refined Presentation